 DEFCON only manufactures durable underground shelters that have been professionally engineered and use quality materials designed to last a generation.
 All our shelters are 100% made from structural steel.
 All live loads, dead loads, and blast load are taken into account.
 Please make sure if you purchase a bunker elsewhere that it is engineered to a safe standard.
+Do not use an Unsafe Bunker Design.
 You can’t just put a box into the ground and call it a bunker.
 A shipping/storage container under the ground is a potential death trap.
 Such containers are not made to withstand the underground, moist environment or provide long-term emergency shelter.
 When the need arises, you want to know that your shelter will keep your family safe.
 Aside from shipping containers, there are several other unsafe options as discussed below.

 Everything you wanted to know about the durability of our underground bunker, emergency shelter and underground bomb shelter products can be found here.